Veteran's Pension 2022

 Aid and Attendance Benefit

 There is a specific type of VA pension which is very important to understand.
-It’s called the “Aid and Attendance” (or A&A) pension and is available to those veterans who are disabled and require the aid of another person to perform personal functions on a regular basis such as needing assistance with bathing, dressing, preparing meals, eating, etc. Under this program, a single veteran can receive a maximum of $1936.00 per month.
-A married veteran can receive up to $2295.00 per month and a surviving spouse is able to receive up to $1244.00 per month.
+It’s called the “Aid and Attendance” (or A&A) pension and is available to those veterans who are disabled and require the aid of another person to perform personal functions on a regular basis such as needing assistance with bathing, dressing, eating, transferring, etc. Under this program, a single veteran can receive a maximum of $2050.00 per month.
+A married veteran can receive up to $2431.00 per month and a surviving spouse is able to receive up to $1318.00 per month.
 These figures are based upon the most recent cost-of-living adjustments.

 The A&A pension also has asset and income limitations that must be met in order to qualify.
-Currently a single or married applicant can have no more than $130,773.00 in countable assets.
+Currently, the net worth limit for a single or married applicant is $138,489.00.

 A simple example will help explain.
 Bill Jones is an 89 year old Korean War veteran.
 Due to his dementia, he recently moved into an assisted living facility which costs about $4500.00 per month.
 His pension and Social Security income total $2500.00 each month.
 With savings of only $100,000, he applies for the A&A pension.
 The VA considers the cost of his assisted living an un-reimbursed medical expense and offsets this against his monthly income.
 As a result, Bill is eligible for the A&A pension benefit.
 Now he can afford the assisted living without having to sell his home.

 The A&A pension can mean the difference between a veteran or surviving spouse being able to afford the long term care he or she needs or having to rely upon loved ones to meet their long term care needs.
 Be sure to consult with an experienced attorney to make sure your disabled veteran is able to take full advantage of the A&A benefit.